bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

  We also enforce "ownership" of the data to be single owner in our implementation, thereby suppressing data races and other multi-threading bugs.

 This concludes the part 1 of my Go channel series.
 In the next part, we will explore how to make a buffered channel that support range for loops, predefined sizes, and async operations

+## Source Code

+All source code for this write-up is available on my Github @ [bolu-atx/go-channels-in-cpp](https://github.com/bolu-atx/go-channels-in-cpp)